-For harm resulting to a third person from the tortious conduct of another, one is subject to liability if he: (a) does a tortious act in concert with the other or pursuant to a common design with him, or (b) knows that the other's conduct constitutes a breach of duty and gives substantial assistance or encouragement to the other so to conduct himself, or (c) gives substantial assistance to the other in accomplishing a tortious result and his own conduct, separately considered, constitutes a breach of duty to the third person.
+For harm resulting to a third person from the tortious conduct of another, one is subject to liability if he: (a) commits a tortious act in concert with the other or pursuant to a common design with him, or (b) knows that the other's conduct constitutes a breach of duty and gives substantial assistance or encouragement to the other so to conduct himself, or (c) gives substantial assistance to the other in accomplishing a tortious result and his own conduct, separately considered, constitutes a breach of duty to the third person.

 This case involved an auto accident in which appellant decedent's spouse was seriously injured and her husband killed.
 Appellee passenger was in the auto that collided with appellant's car.
 Appellant sued appellee for negligence, alleging that appellee substantially assisted or encouraged an intoxicated person to drive an automobile on public roads that resulted in a collision.
 Appellee moved for summary judgment contending he owed no duty to appellant.
 Appellee's summary judgment was granted by the trial court.
 On review, judgment was affirmed.